Purple Line opponents argue that construction violates federal water protections

 The bus options the state analyzed would have harmed more wetlands than the light-rail route that it chose, said Sommer Engels, a lawyer for the Corps.

 The agency, she said, was “very much involved” in the state’s evaluation of the potential impacts on wetlands and streams, as well as how to reduce or offset them.
-Building a Bus Rapid Transit system also would have required widening roads and running buses on bridges over streams and wetlands, Engels said.
+Building a bus rapid transit system also would have required widening roads and running buses on bridges over streams and wetlands, Engels said.

 In questioning Brown, Judge Barbara Milano Keenan said the opponents had an “uphill battle” to show that the Corps’ approval of permits was arbitrary and capricious.
 The state’s study had found that bus options would have “very slow” travel times, which wouldn’t have met its goal of creating a “more efficient” transit system, she said.

-The lawsuit was filed by advocacy group Friends of the Capital Crescent Trail and residents John MacKnight Fitzgerald and Leonard Scensny.
+The lawsuit was filed by the advocacy group Friends of the Capital Crescent Trail and residents John MacKnight Fitzgerald and Leonard Scensny.
 MacKnight and the trail group also had filed two previous lawsuits against the project.
 Both were unsuccessful.

 The first lawsuit delayed the start of construction by a year, after a D.C. federal judge agreed with opponents that the state needed to redo ridership forecasts to account for Metro’s declining ridership.
 The Purple Line will not be part of the Metro system but will have stops at four Metro stations.
-A D.C. appeals court overruled the lower court’s decision.
+The U.S. Court of Appeals for the D.C.
+Circuit overruled the lower court’s decision.

 The opponents also lost a second lawsuit, in which they argued they would suffer “injury” as Metro riders because the Purple Line would take government money away from the region’s aging subway system.
 A judge agreed with government lawyers that the project’s $900 million in federal funding had not been diverted from Metro.